Puerto Rico governor meets key U.S. House member on crisis

 “Bishop reaffirmed Speaker Ryan’s commitment to have draft legislation ready to share by March 31, so we can be able to hold talks with a draft ready,” Ortiz said.

+In a statement after the meeting, Garcia Padilla said he urged “legislation to promote the sustainability of the island through comprehensive restructuring tools, federal monitoring and measures of economic growth.”

-Bishop was planning to meet with several other groups and individuals on the island on Friday and into the weekend, including elected officials, Braden added.
-(Additional reporting by a contributor in San Juan)
+Meanwhile, Bishop was planning to meet with several other groups and individuals on the island on Friday and into the weekend, including elected officials, Braden added.
+(Reporting by Nick Brown and a contributor in San Juan, editing by G Crosse)